 What is an IOL and how does it work?

-An IOL replaces your natural lens that contains the cataract.
-An IOL focuses light that comes into your eyes through the cornea and pupil onto the retina, the sensitive tissue at the back of the eye that relays images through the optic nerve to the brain.
+The clouding or opacification of the natural lens of the eye is called a cataract.
+An intraocular lens (IOL) replaces this opacified natural lens and is implanted at the time of cataract surgery.
+An IOL focuses light that comes into your eyes through the cornea and pupil onto the retina, which relays images through the optic nerve to the brain.
 Most IOLs are made of a flexible, foldable material and are about one-third of the size of a dime.

 How will my doctor know which IOL is best for me?

-Your IOL will contain the appropriate prescription, or lens power, to give you the best vision possible, much like a prescription you would have for glasses.
-The appropriate IOL lens power is determined by measuring the curvature of your cornea and the length of your eye.
-The technology we use to obtain these measurements has improved tremendously in recent years.
-The information gathered is entered into an in-office computer programmed to calculate your correct implant power.
-These advances and computer formulations enable our highly experienced surgeons to be more precise in accuracy than ever before in determining IOL implant power.
+Your IOL will contain the appropriate prescription, or lens power, to give you the best vision after cataract surgery, much like a prescription you would have for glasses.
+The appropriate IOL power is determined by measuring the curvature of your cornea and the length of your eye.
+The technology currently used to obtain these measurements has improved tremendously in recent years, increasing the precision of determining the IOL power.
+This gathered information is entered into an in-office computer programmed to calculate the IOL power specific to your eye and desired outcome.

 What are the different types of IOLs available?

-The type of IOL implanted will affect how you see when you are not wearing eyeglasses.
+The type of IOL implanted will affect your dependency on glasses.
 Glasses may still be needed by some people for some activities.
-In certain cases, cost may be a deciding factor for you if you have the option of selecting special premium IOLs that may reduce your dependency on glasses.
+There are presbyopia-correcting IOLs available to increase spectacle independence after cataract surgery.
+In certain cases, cost may be a deciding factor for you if you have the option of selecting premium IOLs that may reduce your dependency on glasses.

 The following are the different types of IOLs that are available:

-Monofocal lens: This common IOL type has been used for several decades.
-Monofocal IOL, a singular focus lens, are set to provide best corrected vision at near, intermediate or far distances.
-Most people who choose monofocals have their IOLs set for distance vision and use reading glasses for near activities.
-On the other hand, a person whose IOLs were set to correct near vision would need glasses to see distant objects clearly.
+Monofocal IOL: This is the most common IOL type implanted.
+A monofocal IOL, a singular focus lens, may be targeted to provide best vision at near or far distances without glasses.
+Most people who choose monofocal IOLs have their IOLs focused for distance vision and use reading glasses for near activities.
+On the other hand, a person whose IOLs are focused for near vision would need glasses to see distant objects clearly.
 Insurance covers monofocal IOLs.

 Toric IOL.
-This is a monofocal IOL, with astigmatism correction built into the lens.
+This is a monofocal IOL with astigmatism correction built into the lens.
 Astigmatism distorts or blurs the ability to see both near and distant objects.
-The cornea of a person with astigmatism is oval in shape and requires more optical correction.
-People with significant degrees of astigmatism are usually very satisfied with toric IOLs.
-Insurance does not cover this type of IOL.
-There are other alternatives to correcting astigmatism such as glasses or contact lenses after surgery that your OCB eye doctor can discuss this with you.
+The cornea of a person with astigmatism is not spherical in shape and requires more optical correction.
+People with significant degrees of astigmatism are usually very satisfied with the clarity of their vision with toric IOL implantation.
+The toric IOL is not covered by insurance.
+There are other alternatives to correcting corneal astigmatism, such as with glasses or contact lenses after surgery or with corneal surgery, which your OCB eye doctor can discuss with you.